-- Aljozoor Alrasekha Trucking Company Limited A Single Owner Company (the "subsidiary" or "Rahaal").
-Rahaal is a limited liability company incorporated in Saudi Arabia and engaged in the business of leasing and rental of heavy vehicles and equipment and trading in heavy vehicles and equipment and spare parts, as per commercial registration. - Unitrans Infotech Services India Private Limited, a limited liability company incorporated in India and engaged in Software publishing, consultancy and supply software, operating systems software, business & other applications software, computer games software for all platforms.
-The subsidiary did not have any operations in 2022.
+Name Country of incorporation Principal field of activities Effective owno interest 2023 ership 2022 Aljozoor Alrasekha Trucking Company Limited Kingdom of Saudi Arabia Engaged in the business of leasing and rental of heavy vehicles and equipment and trading in heavy vehicles and equipment and spare parts.
+100% 100% Unitrans Infotech Services India Private Limited India Engaged in software publishing, consultancy and supply software, operating systems software, business & other applications software, computer games software for all platforms.
+100% 100% Overseas Development Company Limited Kingdom of Saudi Arabia Engaged in the transportation of goods, air cargo, and marine freight in the Kingdom of Saudi Arabia 70%